The world’s populists are losing their White House ally, but global Trumpism is far from over

 Trump’s false, democracy-damaging claims of widespread fraud, meanwhile, could serve as a model for how to handle their own political challenges at home.
 The precedent of a sitting U.S. president refusing to honor a free and fair vote could embolden more hard-right nationalists, aggrieved by political defeats, to mount similar attempts to cling to power.
 Or, at the very least, they could mimic the doubt Trump has thrown on the legitimacy of his opponent’s win, inciting their fervent supporters to the streets and compromising the ability of political rivals to effectively lead.

 Some of Trump’s global backers initially rallied to his defense as the U.S. election unfolded.
-But following his claims on Thursday of a U.S. election being stolen, even some of his most ardent backers appeared to hedge their bets.
+But following his claims of a U.S. election being stolen, even some of his most ardent backers appeared to hedge their bets.

 “I am not the most important person in Brazil, just as Trump is not the most important person in the world, as he himself says,” Brazil’s far-right President Jair Bolsonaro — a close Trump ally — said during a Friday event.
 “The most important person is God.
 Humility must be present among us.”